bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 September 4, 2005

 Starting from the townsite, Dinah and I ascended the southeast ridge of Buchanan Peak.
-We thought we were climbing Buchanan Peak, but the topo map we used (see the map below) turned out to be wrong.
+We thought we were climbing Buchanan Peak, but the topo map we used (see the map below) was wrong.
 We only reached the southeast ridge, and what we thought was an unnamed peak was actually Buchanan Peak.
 Despite being a minor summit, our trip held some fascinating scrambling but nothing more than moderate.

 The shoulder ends in a crumbling cliff band comprising huge boulders.
 On close inspection, we realized the boulders presented no problem.
 Indeed, we could pretty well scramble up wherever we wished.
 Enthralled with the boulders, we sought out an interesting route through them.
 Afterwards, we emerged on a broad scree slope, featureless except for a few fissures.
 From there it was a plod to a high point on the ridge.